 Here are some common use-and-care disclaimers stipulated by some of the main bamboo flooring manufacturers:

-- Humidity: One of the nation's leading suppliers of bamboo flooring recommends maintaining a humidity level between 40% and 60%.
-That is a very low humidity level for a bathroom that is used for showers or baths.
+- Humidity: One of the nation's leading suppliers of bamboo flooring recommends maintaining a humidity level between 40 and 60 percent.
+That is a very low humidity level for a bathroom used for showers or baths.

-- Cleaning: The same manufacturer warns you never to wet-mop their bamboo floors because standing water damages them.
+- Cleaning: The same manufacturer warns you never to wet-mop its bamboo floors because standing water damages them.
 It also says "no" to cleaners or treatments containing ammonia, abrasives, bleach, vinegar, oil (oil soap), or wax.
-Few people are comfortable not using water and some kind of cleaning material to cleanse a bathroom floor, where cleanliness is so important.
+Few people are comfortable not using water and some kind of cleaning material to cleanse a bathroom floor where cleanliness is so important.